 How do I sign up for MTD for Income Tax?

 Whether you’re thinking about signing up for MTD for Income Tax voluntarily or you simply want to understand what the sign-up process involves, this guide covers everything you need to know.
-You’ll learn who’s eligible to sign up for MTD for Income Tax, what to consider before you commit and how the signup process works.
+You’ll learn who must sign up for MTD for Income Tax, who’s eligible to join the test phase, what to consider before you commit, and how the sign-up process works.

 A quick recap: what is MTD for Income Tax?